-There are major differences to each pontoon boat flooring.
+Let’s understand some of the major differences between boat flooring.
 These differences include price per square foot, the look of the flooring, flooring durability, and more.
-With this, I am eager to bring some insight as to which type of flooring is better for you and your pontoon.

 Marine Carpet Flooring